 Yesterday's Post explained why Pascal Dennis's Getting the Right Things Done helps you choose and then execute on the key strategic priorities for your organization.
 Today's Post will help you maximize your experience with hoshin kanri by sharing critical context about its development.
 These articles are part of our monthly series highlighting LEI books.
 You can download excerpts and helpful forms from the book here.
-And you can receive a 20% discount when you use the code POST_GRTD at our bookstore.

 Why is the way we plan and execute so screwed up—and how do we fix it?